cesarolea/anvil-lein-template/README.md

 - `lein fig:dev` will start the fighweel REPL at `localhost:9500` but it won't start your browser by default.
 So you need to manually navigate to `localhost:9500` so that figwheel connects and the REPL is made available.
 - `lein fig:prod` will compile the project with all optimizations turned on and generate a single JS file, suitable for production use.
+- `lein fig:lambda` will compile the project and produce a ES6 module that can be executed by node.
+It also creates an AWS lambda entrypoint and deployment scripts.

 ### Options
 - `+docker` generates a `Dockerfile` and suitable `docker-compose.yml` to run the project in a Docker container, while keeping the ability to connect to the REPL and a working Figwheel.
 - `+reagent` adds reagent support and a small example of how to use it.
 - `+reframe` pulls in the Re-Frame dependency and it will be ready to use in your own project, but there's no example (for now).
+- `+lambda` creates an ES6 module project and deployment scripts to run your project as a lambda function in AWS.
+The project is configured to pull JS dependencies from npm.
+This option is mutually exclusive with `+reagent` and `+reframe`.

 A project with all the options included in the template: